emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 When you're interviewing as a pair, there's still a power dynamic in play.
 The candidate is pretty likely to respond to suggestions that the interviewer gives.
-When the candidate has provides their own starting point, not only do we have an unbiased sample; having the candidate explain how they approached a problem that they've put a little thought into is a great way for them to show off their design chops.
+When the candidate provides their own starting point, we've got an unbiased sample.
+Additionally, having the candidate explain how they approached a problem that they've put a little thought into is a great way for them to show off their design chops.

 Consistency in the second pairing interview is harder to handle.
 The second pairing session needs to vary a little to accomadate the candidate.
 Some